Code-Institute-Submissions/MS1_Round_the_Bend/README.md

 -   Friends and family for feedback and helpful suggestions.

--   Tutor support at Code Institute for their support.
+-   Tutor Kevin Loughrey, at Code Institute for his support.